 Prioritize the active approach to getting interviews

+Prioritize the “active” approach instead, that is, networking and cold-outreach.
 You may have heard of the “hidden job market.”
 It does exist.
 When you try these active approaches to getting interviews, you access this market; the relationships you have worked hard to establish give you a chance to learn about job opportunities that are not yet public, or give you an advantage for those opportunities that are.

 So how do you network and contact people directly to get interviews?
 First, read this post to understand the strategy, and then this one to secure meetings with total strangers by sending a perfectly worded email.
 Here are some additional thoughts on how to make networking work for you:

 One last word on the concept of “applying.”
 For that 20 percent of your time where you do look at job postings, I recommend starting with LinkedIn.
-The reason: LinkedIn will tell you if you are connected to someone at the company, or sometimes even if you are connected to the person who posted the job!
+The reason: LinkedIn will tell you if you are connected to someone at the company, or sometimes even if you are connected to the person who posted the job.
 Then, once you apply, you can try to reach the hiring manager through your LinkedIn network, as my client did in the earlier example.
-This combination of applying and direct contact can be powerful if your communication skills are in good shape (the subject of another post).
+This combination of applying and cold outreach can be powerful if your communication skills are in good shape (the subject of another post).

 If you would like to learn more about how LinkedIn can help you with your job search or any aspect of your career, check out my book Advanced LinkedIn.